Imagine every job you do is completed quickly, easily, and profitably.

 What a nightmare!

-I needed to find more clients like the Ford’s, Williams’ and Jones’ that we completed.
+I needed to find more clients like the Ford’s, the Williams’, and the Jones’ that we completed.

-Those jobs went smooth, they were really nice people, and we made money on those jobs.
+Those jobs went smoothly, they were really nice people, and we made a profit on those jobs.

 I needed to find our “target market” customer!